OdysseyPTA/OdysseyPTA.github.io/ticketing.md

 # K12 and 345 Performances

-Attendance at the K12 and 345 Performances is limited to the families of students within the performing cluster.
+Attendance at the K12 and 345 performances is limited to the families of students within the performing cluster.
 Seating is general admission.
 Given typical cluster enrollment, offering two performances allows for four seats per student each year. **The seat limit is *not* per showing.** The seat limit is across the pair of showings.
 Split it up as needed.
 Before deciding to split your attendance, please keep in mind that parking is also very limited.
-If you have an Odyssey student who is in a different cluster, please do not get them a ticket.
-There is a third showing for students during school hours.
 When it is time to allocate seating, the cluster teachers or coordinator will send everyone a link to the ticketing form.
 Tickets are free.
 They are used solely to manage auditorium capacity.

 The form will ask for the name of the student who is associated with the ticket or tickets being ordered.
 Please use the first and last name of the student.
-We [audit](https://en.wikipedia.org/wiki/Trust,_but_verify) the ticket reservations, and it's easier to get a count if the student name is clear.
+We [audit](https://en.wikipedia.org/wiki/Trust,_but_verify) the ticket reservations.
+It's easier to get a count if the student name is clear.

 If someone is not using their entire allocation of tickets, spare tickets can be given to the families of other students.
 The smoothest way to manage that is to have the receiving individual reserve the ticket and use the name of the student who is giving up the seat.